 According to the National Council on Aging (NCOA), falls are the leading cause of fatal and non-fatal injuries for older Americans.
-Falls present a serious threat to an individual’s safety, health, and independence.
+Even a minor fall presents a serious threat to an individual’s safety, health, and independence.
 That said, falling should not be viewed as an inevitable result of aging.
-With education and specific preventive measures, falls can be dramatically reduced.
+With education and specific preventive measures, serious injury from falls can be dramatically reduced.

 Here are some facts: